TexasInstruments/precision-adc-examples/README.md

 ```

 These functions should be included in an embedded project by including the `'device'.c` and `'device'.h` files.
-Once imported, these functions can be used inline in your main appplication to assist in the development of higher level functions or complete applications.
+Once imported, these functions can be used inline in your main application to assist in the development of higher level functions or complete applications.

 ### Contributing to the project
 - Currently we are not accepting contributions, but if you have feedback for us based upon the examples provided, feel free to email [us](mailto:github_ADC_Examples@ti.com)